3grasses/capstone-project/README.md

 ## Settings

 #### Environment
 A continuous action space which provides choices of acceleration and steering angle is adopted.
-However, the range of steering range is confined to [-30, 30] degree based on the real-world scenario, and the ***complete*** settings of the environment configuration can be found in `main.py`.
+However, the range of steering range is confined to [-30, 30] degree based on the real-world scenario.
+For more information of the configuration of the environment, it is explicitly stated in `main.py` and can be customized depending on applications.

-#### Reward Function
+#### Reward function
 The reward functions are modified in response to the choice of continuous action space.
-Several different methods were applied to prevent ego vehicles from spinning, moving backward, or remaining in an unrealistic speed.
+Different strategies are applied to prevent the agent from spinning, moving backward, or other unexpected behaviors and encourage to adhere to real-world regulations or diriving behaviors.

 #### Training
-The training time is 3,000 epochs with 300 maximum steps in each epoch to prevent overloading.
-The networks are updated at every step once the experiece replay buffer, which is of size 25000, is full.
-The type of exploration noise and learning rate scheduler is determined based on the optimization result, and more details can be referred to `ddpg.py`.
+The entire training takes 3,000 epochs with 300 maximum steps in each epoch to prevent overload.
+The networks are updated every step once the experiece replay buffer, which has a size of 25000, is full.
+The type of exploration noise and learning rate scheduler are determined based on the optimization result, and the choices of the relevant parameters can be found in `ddpg.py`.

 #### Evaluation
-The metric used to evaluate the model perforamnce is the average reward over 30 epochs after removing regulations.
-The maximum step is extended to 500 epochs when evaluation for an unbiased result.
+Mean of average test reward is used to evaluate the model performance in this project.
+It is calculated by taking the mean of the average reward obtained under each epoch for 30 runs.
+Note that the maximum step in each epoch is extended to 500 during evaluation in order to obtain a more generalized result.

 ## Reference